bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Position Absolute Demo</h4>

-When an element has a fixed height and width and is absolutely positioned, the top property takes priority should both the top and bottom offset properties be declared.
-As with the relatively positioned elements, should an element with a fixed width have both the left and right box offset properties, priority is given to the direction of which the language of the page is written.
+<p>When an element has a fixed height and width and is absolutely
+positioned, the top property takes priority should both the top and bottom offset properties be declared.
+As with the relatively positioned elements, should an element with a fixed width have both the left and right box offset properties, priority is given to the direction of which the language of the page is written.</p>

-If an element doesn't have a specific height or width and is absolutely positioned, using a combination of the top and bottom box offset properties displays an element with a height spanning the entire specified size.
+<p>If an element doesn't have a specific height or width and is absolutely
+positioned, using a combination of the top and bottom box offset properties displays an element with a height spanning the entire specified size.
 Same goes for using both the left and right box offset properties, resulting in an element with a full width based on both of the left and right box offset properties.
-Using all four box offset properties will display an element with a full specified height and width.
+Using all four box offset properties will display an element with a full specified height and width.</p>

 <h4>Position Fixed</h4>

-Using the positioning value of fixed works just like that of absolute, however the positioning is relative to the browser viewport, and it does not scroll with the page.
+<p>Using the positioning value of fixed works just like that of absolute,
+however the positioning is relative to the browser viewport, and it does not scroll with the page.
 That said, elements will always be present no matter where a user stands on a page.
 The only caveat with fixed positioning is that it doesn't work with Internet Explorer 6.
-Should you want to force fixed positioning within Internet Explorer 6 there are suitable hacks.
+Should you want to force fixed positioning within Internet Explorer 6 there are suitable hacks.</p>

-Using multiple box offset properties with fixed positioning will produce the same behaviors as an absolutely positioned element.
+<p>Using multiple box offset properties with fixed positioning will produce
+the same behaviors as an absolutely positioned element.</p>

-Keeping the same box offset properties from the previous demonstration, watch how the boxes are positioned in relation to the browser's viewport and not the containing, relatively positioned parent.
+<p>Keeping the same box offset properties from the previous demonstration,
+watch how the boxes are positioned in relation to the browser's viewport and not the containing, relatively positioned parent.</p>

 <h4>HTML</h4>